Gabyleon27/dashboards/README.md

 Hello,

 Thank you for your interest, here you can find Dashboards using PowerBI, Excel, and Dash.
-To fully visualize the PowerBI dashboards, you must download the files and open them in PowerBi.
+To fully visualize the PowerBI dashboards, you must download the PPT files and open them clicking in the PowerBi link.

 Topics:
 <p></p>